JoeProAI/Followlytics/MARKETING_COPY.md

 6. **Handle objections:**
    Objection: "Too expensive"
-   Answer: "Compared to Twitter Enterprise API at $42K/month, or an employee spending 20 hours/month doing this manually?"
+   Answer: "Compared to X Enterprise API at $42K/month, or an employee spending 20 hours/month doing this manually?"

 7. **Close:**
    "Let's start with a 14-day trial.
 I'll set it up right now."